There is a need to make sense of life and living - a need to find meaning and coherence amid all the chaotic occurrences of our lives.

 One important goal of philosophical practice is to help individuals examine these reasons so they can better understand the philosophical framework within which they are (often unknowingly) working.
 The content of this framework can then be critically evaluated for sense and coherence.

-Another important goal is to help individuals understand central areas of concern in life where conceptual clarity are needed.
+Another important goal of philosophical practice is to help individuals understand central areas of concern in life where conceptual clarity are needed.
 I have included general sections on "Common Issues" as well as "Christian Issues" (see navigation bar above) in order to provide a description of areas that are often explored.

 I wish you the very best, and please remember: God's posture toward you is always one of tenderness and compassion, because anything opposed to this disposition is "strange" and "alien" to His benevolent heart of love (Isaiah 28:21; 1 John.
 4:8).